Rimland Theory

 Overall, the Rimland’s theory provides a useful framework for understanding the strategic importance of coastal regions and the role of maritime power in shaping a country’s security and economic interests.
 However, its relevance has diminished in recent times as global economic and political power has become more dispersed, and the influence of sea power has declined relative to air and land power.

-2 thoughts on “Rimland Theory”
+2 thoughts on “Rimland Theory | geography for upsc”

 Leave a Comment